brlouk/AngularJS-1.x-step-by-step/README.md

 # AngularJS-1.x-step-by-step
-This Tutorial is designed for me as first audience and for software developers who want to learn the basics of AngularJS in simple and easy steps.
+This Tutorial is designed for software developers who want to learn the basics of AngularJS in simple and easy steps.
 In advanced steps, we use Bower, Gulp and NodeJS to simplify developement.

 # Steps